andhint/andhint.github.io/_posts/2017-02-14-Apollo-13-Transcript.md

   image: /images/bg.JPG
 ---

-<b>Apollo 13 Transcript Exploratory Analysis</b>

-The goal is to examine the transcript from the Apollo 13 mission to see if any interesting insights can be gleamed.
-The Apollo 13 was the famous mission to the moon that almost ended in disaster when an oxygen tank on board exploded.
+I recently came across the transcript for the famous Apollo 13 mission to the moon that almost ended in disaster when an oxygen tank on board exploded.
+I decided to clean it up a bit and see if I could find anything interesting.

 ```python
 %matplotlib inline